 The project was rolled out in March 2021 in a partnership between Fresh Life Produce, who developed the home-growing food systems for high density living areas, and Mhani Gingi Social Entrepreneurial Network, which identified the families who received the growing kits.
-Mhani Gingi supplied the seedlings for planting winter crops.
+Mhani Gingi supplied the lettuce, spinach and spring onion the seedlings for winter crops for planting.
 Other beneficiaries at the Mhani Gingi Organic Herb and Vegetable Seedling Nursery, which is situated at the Saartjie Baartman Centre for Women and Children in Athlone, Cape Town, also received the food growing kits.

 Mhani Gingi and African Grower Fresh Life Produce promote meaningful economic participation by empowering vulnerable groups, and especially women, with skills, technology and support to improve their lives and their communities through urban agriculture.
 Mhani Gingi also helps communities to become producers of crafts and to beneficiate produce, and links them to markets.

 “Mhani Gingi have very good links with the community.
 To go into communities we need a local establishment with a good footprint and track record to help, and that is exactly what Mhani Gingi have,” said Janse van Vuuren of the roll-out of The African Growers in communities.

 Lillian Masebenza, Founding Director of Mhani Gingi added: “With excitement we can say that those families that have received the grower have now planted their seedlings, because it is winter planting time.
 So Mhani Gingi says this opportunity came at just the right time, because it is time to plant your winter crops.”

 This is what The African Grower system looks like when recipients have planted their seedlings: